 Key rotation

-encrypted with the cached encryption key and stored in the user_keys table
+encryption key and stored in the user_keys table alongside the public keys.

-loginKeyHash is set to match the user's current password hash.
+to match the user's current password hash.

 If the cached encryption key is missing (cleared client storage, new device), the user is prompted for their password.
 The password key is derived, the encryption key is derived from it and cached, then the password key is discarded.